-The Covenants are gatherings of the Gifted, societies created over the centuries for teaching, selfdefense and, in some cases, the quest for power.
+The Covenants are gatherings of the Gifted, societies created over the centuries for teaching, self-defense and, in some cases, the quest for power.
 There are dozens of different Covenants in the world, not counting the splinter groups, rebels, heretics, and other dissident factions within Covenants.
 Their sizes range from a few individuals to thousands.
 Five of the most influential Covenants in the United States and Western Europe are described in these pages; a sixth "Covenant," the Solitaires, is nothing more than a label stuck on those among the Gifted who operate alone or in small groups.
-These five are not all the Covenants -- in some ways, they are not even

-Covenants -- in some ways, they are not the most powerful or influential of the Covenants in the world, although they are among the most numerous.
+These five are not all the Covenants -- in some ways, they are not even the most powerful or influential of the Covenants in the world, although they are among the most numerous.
 More secret societies will be described in future WitchCraft sourcebooks.